(UPDATED November 26, 2020)

 For residential addictions treatment services facilities please see Order 13:

-An updated Order 14 permits outdoor visits in licensed supportive living and long-term care facilities as outlined in Appendix A of the order:
+Order 29 replaces Order 14 and provides information about visitors in licensed supportive living and long-term care facilities as outlined in Appendix A of the order:

 Can I, as an LPN, collect a nasopharyngeal swab to test someone for COVID-19?